AgentMC/Sao19/Translate/En/Part10.md

 Scheta nodded deeply to his words.

 "Yes, I will discuss this with the Knights Order and the Commercial Guild.
-I will not let such a mess occur in Obsidia anymore. "
+I will not let such a mess occur in Obsidia anymore."

 Kirito leaned forward to Isukan who declared this.